The 2003 Triumph - Senichi Hoshino's 18-Year Championship Drought Breaker

 A Dominant Season

 The 2003 Tigers led from start to finish, going 17-7 in April and building a 20-game surplus by May.
 Norihiro Akahoshi stole 61 bases as leadoff hitter while Makoto Imaoka batted .340 in the third spot.
 The team's .287 average led the league with 746 runs scored.
-They clinched on September 15 against Hiroshima, finishing 16 games ahead of the second-place Giants.
+They clinched on September 15 against Hiroshima, finishing 16 games ahead of the second-place Yomiuri.
 Hoshino praised his players as a group that had learned to think and act independently.

 Dotonbori Euphoria